niyvo10/git-checkout--b-spots-final/README.md

-# Spots - Final Project
+# Spots - Final Project Project/ 9 final version ready for review

 This repository is the Spots project updated to integrate with TripleTen backend API.